MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-networking-connectivity.md

   - This will introduce an additional failure point to the standard ingress path, an additional critical-path component to manage and scale, and will also incur additional costs to ensure global high-availability.
 It will, however, greatly simplify the failure scenario by providing consistency between the acceptable and not acceptable ingress paths through Azure Front Door and Azure Traffic Manager, both in terms of WAF execution but also private application endpoints.
   - The loss of edge caching in a failure scenario will impact overall performance, and this must be aligned with an acceptable level of service or mitigating design approach.
 To ensure a consistent level of service, consider offloading edge caching to a third-party CDN provider for both paths.

 It's recommended to consider a third-party global routing service in place of two Azure global routing services.
-This provides the maximum level of fault mitigation and the a more simple design approach since most industry leading CDN providers offer edge capabilities largely consistent with that offered by Azure Front Door.
+This provides the maximum level of fault mitigation and a more simple design approach since most industry leading CDN providers offer edge capabilities largely consistent with that offered by Azure Front Door.

 **Azure Front Door**